Beware of These Lethal Drug CombinationsYou are here:

 Using alcohol and opioids puts a person at risk for a difficult-to-treat overdose.
 Naloxone will help reduce the effects of opioids but does nothing to reverse the effects of alcohol poisoning.

-The best way to prevent overdose or death is with quality addiction treatment that has expertise in treating multiple addictions simultaneously.
+The best way to prevent overdose or death from lethal drug combinations is with quality addiction treatment that has expertise in treating multiple addictions simultaneously.
 At Design for Change Recovery, we offer a comprehensive program that is customized to address each client’s specific addiction challenges such as deadly drug combinations.

 Our program aims to provide you with the skills and motivation to reach your recovery goals.
 Some of the treatment options available at Design for Change Recovery include cognitive-behavioral therapy, counseling programs, holistic approaches, medication-assisted therapy, and more.